Machine learning in interpretation of electronic core-level spectra: Introduction

 The idea of collaborative action of the structural parameters as predictors of X-ray spectra raises hope that more structural information from experiments could be obtained with simulations of X-ray spectra and ML, as found in the works of Refs. \cite{fraenkel-1,fraenkel-2,fraenkel-3}.
 In addition, application of the machine learning approaches demonstrated great performance in the prediction of the electronic structures of the atomic systems \cite{Chandrasekaran2019} as well as in the prediction of UV/Vis \cite{gosh2019} and X-ray absorption spectra \cite{Carbone2020} of simple molecules.
 In this work, we study the use of ML to yield predictions for oxygen K-edge spectra and structures for the \ce{H2O} molecule from a statistical simulation.
 The problem belongs to the supervised regression learning category as two separate tasks: (i) training ML on known data to predict spectra for new configurations, and (ii) training ML on known data to predict configurations for new spectra.

 We benchmark these ideas for a simple system, H$_2$O in the gas phase, which provides a manageable system both for calculations and for human intuition, owing to the few structural degrees of freedom, the two OH bonds and one H-O-H angle.
 Although not achieved here, our work is motivated by the interpretation of structures from spectra in condensed phases, where the classical-nuclei model is the contemporary standard.
 Therefore, we deliberately choose to use the classical framework for the nuclear subsystem even though more accurate calculation with quantum vibrations would also be possible \cite{couto2017,keith2018}.
+Moreover, we generate the structures for ML by sampling {\it ab initio} molecular dynamics trajectories, instead of sampling the ground state probability distributions in the harmonic approach, which would have been a suitable option in this case \cite{Leetmaa2010}.